WHAT’S IN THIS REVIEW?

 That’s without considering their blisteringly-fast connection speeds, with the UK server reaching my cap at 325 Mbps.
 It was nippy no matter which location I selected, and they didn’t slow me down while using the free tier.

 Windscribe’s refund policy is astoundingly bad, while it’s expensively priced for a single month.
-This is offset by their affordable ‘build-your-own’ deal, which is a feature I’d like to see more providers employ in the future.
+This is offset by their affordable build-your-own deal, which is a feature I’d like to see more providers employ in the future.
+Want to check out some other affordable options?
+Take a look at all the VPN deals available today.

 And, for the paid version, you could do far worse if you just need to connect to a single server regularly.